-Finger millet is one of the important cereals in Ethiopia, preferred for food and local drink preparation and animal feed.
-In spite of its importance, yield is low due to production problems, such lodging, moisture stress, disease (blast), weed, shortage of improved varieties and poor agronomic managements.
-Breeding of improved varieties with the farmers' desired traits is one of the strategies of the national finger millet improvement programs.
-Multi-location trail is a basic task of breeding programs, for identifying and recommendation of a stable and high yielder variety.
 Nine advanced finger millet genotypes along with local check and standard check (Tadesse) were evaluated at moisture stressed finger millet growing areas of northern Ethiopia.
-Experiments were conducted in Rama during 2012, 2013 and 2014, in Ahferom during 2013 and 2014 and in Maistebri during 2014 cropping season, to select and recommend better performing stable genotypes.
-AMMI, ASV and GGE methods of genotype by environment interaction analysis, identified KNE#622 as relatively with low interaction accompanied with high grain yield performance, which can be recommended for moisture stressed areas.
-All the parameters indicated the local check and standard check were the worst varieties for their high interaction and low grain yield.

-Keywords: Advanced lines, AMMI stability value Ethiopia, finger millet, genotype by environment interaction
+Experiments were conducted in Rama during 2012, 2013 and 2014, in Ahferom during 2013 and 2014 and in Maistebri during 2014 cropping season, to select and recommend best yielding stable genotypes.
+AMMI, ASV and GGE methods of genotype by environment interaction analysis, showed that KNE#622 gave high grain yield performances and was relatively stable.
+Therefore, this genotype can be recommended for moisture stressed areas.
+Results indicated that the local check and standard check were the worst varieties for their high environmental interaction and low grain yield.
+Keywords: Advanced lines, genotype by environment interaction, GGE biplot, multi-environment trial.

-1. Introduction
+Introduction

 Selection of genotypes for wide adaptability is often limited by the existence of genotype by environment interaction, making the variety development process more complex and expensive.
 Multi-environment trails are among the basic procedure to identify and recommend superior cultivar with wide adaptation (Yan et al. 2001).
-Ethiopia as a general and the semi-arid environment in Tigray region, northern Ethiopia specifically has a wide environmental variability leading to high genotype by environment interaction (Conway 2000; Di Falco et al. 2007; Gebrehiwot et al. 2011; Meze-Hausken 2000).
-This strengthens the importance of multi-environment experiments in variety development process for successful variety recommendation in the area.
+All Ethiopia and, more specifically, the semi-arid region of Tigray (northern Ethiopia) are characterized by a wide environmental variability, leading to high genotype by environment interaction (Conway 2000; Di Falco et al. 2007; Gebrehiwot et al. 2011; Meze-Hausken 2000).
+This strengthens the importance of multi-environment experiments in the process of variety development and for successful varietal recommendation in the area.

-Different methods haven been used to explore genotype by environment interaction and identify superior genotypes with wide or specific adaptation for different environments.
-Currently most breeders are using the Additive main effects and multiplicative interaction (AMMI) analysis (Guach 1992; Guach and Zobel 1997; Zobel et al. 1988) and the genotypes and genotype by environment (GGE) biplot analysis (Yan & Kang 2003; Yan &Tinker 2005; Yan et al. 2007).
-The advantages and disadvantages of the AMMI and GGE biplot analysis dealt with in detail by Gauch (2006) and Yan et al. (2007).
-The main difference between the two analyses is being that AMMI biplots the genotypes main effect is included as a multiplicative effect and not as an additive main effect (Yan and Kang 2003).
+Different methods have been used to explore genotype by environment interaction and identify superior genotypes with wide or specific adaptation to different environments.
+Currently, most breeders are using the Additive Main Effects and Multiplicative Interaction (AMMI) analysis (Guach 1992; Guach and Zobel 1997; Zobel et al. 1988) and the Genotypes and Genotype by Environment (GGE) analysis (Yan and Kang 2003; Yan and Tinker 2005; Yan et al. 2007).
+The advantages and disadvantages of the AMMI and GGE analysis have been treated in detail by Gauch (2006) and Yan et al. (2007).
+The main difference between the two analyses is that AMMI biplots the genotypes main effect is included as a multiplicative effect and not as an additive main effect (Yan and Kang 2003).

-Finger millet (Eleusine coracana) is one of the orphan crops indigenous to east Africa (Vavilov 1951).
-In Ethiopia, the crop is among the food security crops, widely used for food, local beverage preparation and animal feed (Mulualem & Melak 2013).
-It is also nutritionally rich containing high ash, calcium and iron content, which is essential for strengthening bone and teeth and reduce incidence of anemia (Singh & Raghuvanshi 2012; Shobana et al. 2013).
+Finger millet (Eleusine coracana (L.) Gaertn.) is one of the orphan crops indigenous to east Africa (Vavilov, 1951).
+In Ethiopia, the crop is among the food security crops, widely used for food, local beverage preparation and animal feed (Mulualem and Melak 2013).
+It is also nutritionally rich containing high ash, calcium and iron content, which is essential for strengthening bone and teeth and reduce incidence of anemia (Singh and Raghuvanshi 2012; Shobana et al. 2013).
 Finger millet has wide agro-ecology adaptation (Mbithi-Mwikya et al. 2000).
-Worldwide the crop has an area coverage of 33,810,000 ha with 29,900,000 ton production (FAO 2012).
-In Ethiopia finger millet ranks 6th of the cereals in terms of area coverage of 455417.19 ha and its productivity is 18.7 hat (CSA 2014).
-While as compared to its genetic potential of 4-5 hat (Dida et al. 2008), yield in Ethiopia is low, which is mainly due shortage of seed of improved variety, poor agronomic managements, high lodging, moisture stress, disease mainly blast and weeds (Fentie, 2012; Mulualem & Melak, 2013).
+Worldwide the crop has area coverage of 33,810,000 ha with 29,900,000 ton production (FAO 2012).
+In Ethiopia finger millet ranks 6th of the cereals in terms of area coverage of 455417.19 ha and its productivity is 18.7 t ha-1 (CSA 2014) Compared to its genetic potential of 4-5 t ha-1 (Dida et al. 2008), yield in Ethiopia is low, which is mainly due shortage of seed of improved variety, poor agronomic managements, high lodging, moisture stress, disease (mainly blast) and weeds (Fentie 2012; Mulualem and Melak 2013).